ansible/ansible-docker-base/README.md

 [![Docker Stars](https://img.shields.io/docker/stars/trinitronx/ansible-base.svg)](https://hub.docker.com/r/trinitronx/ansible-base)
 [![Gittip](http://img.shields.io/gittip/trinitronx.svg)](https://www.gittip.com/trinitronx)

 These are base docker images that include Ansible.

 [Ansible, Inc used to maintain](https://github.com/ansible/ansible-docker-base#these-images-have-been-deprecated) these images so that people could easily build docker images from ansible playbooks.

-This fork is NOT owned by or maintained by Ansible, Inc.  Use at your own risk (I may not maintain it very well)!
+This fork is NOT owned by or maintained by Ansible, Inc.  Use at your own risk!

+**NOTE:** I may not be able to maintain this image very well, as it is not my day job.
+And I do not guarantee the quality of the version of Ansible that is installed here.
+In my attempt to run the integration tests within Docker both on Travis-CI and via my local Boot2Docker image, I have come to find that **many** of the pre-packaged Ansible integration tests fail out of the box in different ways on the different platforms.
+This only reflects the released version of Ansible's quality on these platforms, and that certain things may be broken differently on each.
+You may not encounter these bugs, but the tests show that they are there.

 While Ansible modules can help you deploy container images (and also prepare host dependencies to be able to run containers), this document is about how to use ansible to efficiently describe and build them as well.